-In this blog post, Caravan Tours has compiled answers to some of the most frequently asked questions plus additional Manuel Antonio National Park facts.
+In this blog post exploring Manuel Antonio Park facts, Caravan Tours has also compiled answers to some of the most frequently asked questions we get asked.

 For instance, despite being Costa Rica’s smallest National Park, Manuel Antonio National Park remains a favorite must-see Costa Rica destination.